umeshgeeta/survey/README.md

-This is a survey application implementation using Spring Boot JavaRx and MongoDB.
+This is a survey application implemented using Spring Boot JavaRx and MongoDB.